microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ## Why resources?

 Resources are defined at one place and can be consumed anywhere in your pipeline.
-Resources provide you the full traceablity of the services consumed in your pipeline including the branch, version, tags, associated commits and work-items.
+Resources provide you the full traceability of the services consumed in your pipeline including the branch, version, tags, associated commits and work-items.
 You can fully automate your DevOps workflow by subscribing to trigger events on your resources.

 Resources in YAML represent sources of types pipelines, builds, repositories, containers and packages.